top of page

 It is clear that Yeshua wants us to know this date of Cheshvan 17.
 As noted in the chart above, Cheshvan happens during the Gregorian months of October/November.
 This date and season are important to remember as we proceed through the rest of this hypothesis pertaining to the connection of the dates of Noah’s flood to the Gog/Magog War in Ezekiel 38-39.

-Knowing that the king of the north** shuts down the altar (the daily sacrifices), that means there must first be an altar that is operational and performing these daily sacrifices.
-At present, there is no such event taking place on the Temple Mount since the area is controlled by the Jerusalem Islamic Waqf under Jordanian custodianship.
-To have an altar built, dedicated and operational with daily sacrifices can only be accomplished with the Temple Mount in the control of Israel.
+Knowing that the King of the North** stops the daily sacrifices, means there must first be an altar that is operational and performing these daily sacrifices.
+At present, there is no such event taking place on the Temple Mount since the area is controlled bythe Jerusalem Islamic Waqf under Jordanian custodianship.
+Jewish worship is forbidden on the Temple Mount.
+Therefore, to have an altar built, dedicated and operational with daily sacrifices can only be accomplished with the Temple Mount in the control of Israel.
 Sacrifices done anywhere else do not qualify.

-Though it’s not mentioned, we can conclude that the Gog/Magog War described in Ezekiel 38/39 brings about the ability for the setting up of the altar and starting of the daily sacrifices in Jerusalem.
-And that later on, it is another war that happens between the king of the north and the king of the south that results in the shutting down of the altar and sacrifices.
+Though it’s not mentioned, we can conclude that the Gog/Magog invasion described in Ezekiel 38/39 brings about the ability for the setting up of the altar and starting of the daily sacrifices in Jerusalem.
+And that later on, it is another war that happens between the King of the North and the King of the South that results in the shutting down of the altar and sacrifices.

 How does a flood with water correlate with an invasion of Israel?